 You don’t necessarily need to buy both the domain name and web hosting together.
 Instead of buying them together, you can get a domain name from a domain registrar first.
 And after purchasing your web hosting account, you can point your domain name to your web hosting by editing its DNS settings.

 Conversely, when you purchase both a domain and hosting from the same company, then you’re not required to change the DNS settings.
 Plus, it also provides you with a high level of convenience because you can manage and renew both services under the same account.

 If you’d rather purchase a domain name separately, below are some popular domain name registrars to consider:

 No matter where you registered a domain name from, you’re free to transfer it to another registrar whenever you want.

 Users usually transfer their domain name if they’re not satisfied with the service offered by their current domain name registrar.

-Whatever the reason for transferring is, to initiate the transfer, we always recommend you to wait at least 45 days after the registration or renewal.
-ICANN, the international organization that oversees domain names, requires one year renewal whenever a transfer is initiated.
+Whatever your reason for transferring is, to initiate the transfer, we always recommend you wait at least 45 days after the registration or renewal.
+ICANN, the international organization that oversees domain names, requires one-year renewal whenever a transfer is initiated.
 By transferring your domain name before that period you could lose that year’s renewal fee.

 How to Switch Your Web Hosting